archerbroler/morpheus/README.md

     consent its illegal and punished by law.

 # Framework description
-    morpheus framework automates tcp/udp packet manipulation tasks by using ettercap filters to manipulate target http requests under MitM attacks replacing the http packet contents by our own contents befor sending the packet back to the host that have requested for it (tcp/ip hijacking).
+    morpheus framework automates tcp/udp packet manipulation tasks by using etter filters to manipulate target requests/responses under MitM attacks replacing the tcp/udp packet contents by our contents befor forward the packet back to the target host...

     workflow:
     1º - attacker -> arp poison local lan (mitm)